-On October 10, 2016, the Company entered into a Collaboration Agreement with Regeneron (Note 7).
-If the Option to enter into an exclusive worldwide license is exercised, Regeneron will conduct further preclinical development and an initial clinical trial under a collaboration plan.
+On October 10, 2016, the Company entered into the Collaboration Agreement with Regeneron, which the parties amended in May 2020 (Note 10).
+If the Option to enter into an exclusive worldwide license is exercised, Regeneron will be obligated to conduct further preclinical development and an initial clinical trial under a collaboration plan.
 The Company is obligated to reimburse Regeneron for certain development costs incurred by Regeneron under the collaboration plan during the period through the completion of the initial clinical trial, subject to a cap of \$25,000, which cap may be increased by up to \$5,000 under certain circumstances; the timing of such payments are not known.
 If Regeneron elects to proceed with further development following the completion of the collaboration plan, it will be solely responsible for conducting and funding further development and commercialization of product candidates.
-If the Option is exercised, Regeneron is required to use commercially reasonable efforts to research, develop and commercialize at least one Licensed Product.
+If the Option is exercised, Regeneron is required to use commercially reasonable efforts to research, develop and commercialize at least one Regeneron Licensed Product.
 Such efforts shall include initiating the dosing phase of a subsequent clinical trial within specified time periods following the completion of the first-in-human clinical trial or the initiation of preclinical toxicology studies, subject to certain extensions.
-Through March 31, 2020, the Option has not been exercised and no payments have been made to Regeneron.